milanzala/Java-Lightweight-Downloader/README.md

 # Java-Lightweight-Downloader
-Simple java code to download
+Simple Java code to download
+Run Downloader.jar directly or compile by yourself.
+You need [JRE](https://www.java.com/en/download/) to directly run a program or [JDk](https://www.oracle.com/java/technologies/downloads/) to compile by yourself.

 ## Compile and run
-- Make new directory
+- Make a new directory
 - Put lightweightdownloader.java file in it
 -
 ```